Understanding And Managing Technical Debt: Product Owners’ Guide

 Mitigating Risk During Software Modernization: Strategies for a Smooth Transition

-Software Modernization Strategy: Mitigating Risks for a…
+Software Product Modernization Strategy: Mitigating Ris…

 Cloud Application Modernization Guide